Key takeaways:

 • Both ascites and belly fat can be treated.
 However, while ascites often require taking medications, belly fat can often be eliminated using dietary and lifestyle changes.

 There are several reasons why a person's abdominal area can appear bulgy.
-In some cases, it can be due to the accumulation of fat around the abdominal area, while in other cases, it can be caused by health conditions like ascites.
+In some cases, it can be due to fat accumulation around the abdominal area, while in other cases, it can be caused by health conditions like ascites.

 Like belly fat, ascites can cause a larger or more protruding abdomen, so it might be hard to differentiate between them.
 However, in most cases, people can tell when their increased belly fat is a symptom of an underlying health condition like ascites because other symptoms will most often accompany the bulgy belly.